-scales in order to get a sense of the scope and cales function If not familiar with CEFR, look at the Overall scales, e.g., overall oral p48. uild understanding of levels Order the performance descriptors into levels.
-(Please see example in Appendix Two, activity 2.) vels are appropriate to your offer Q: Which levels are relevant?
+1 Give individuals time to read through the scales in order to get a sense of the scope and how the scales function If familiar with CEFR, scan p47 - 142 If not familiar with CEFR, look at the Overall scales, e.g., overall oral p48.
+2 Meet as a group to build understanding of levels Q: Is there anything which has altered your understanding?
 Why?
+Order the performance descriptors into levels.
+(Please see example in Appendix Two, activity 2.)
+3 Agree which sacles and levels are appropriate to your offer Q: Which scales are relevant?
+Why?
+Q: Which levels are relevant?
+Why?
+4 Document the process, participants' roles and decisions taken, together with rationales.